openebs/website/docs/main/concepts/data-engines/data-engines.md

 - When Volume Snapshots is taken, the snapshot is taken on all its healthy volume replicas.
 :::

-Below table identifies few differences among the different OpenEBS Replicated engines.
+Below table identifies few differences among the different OpenEBS Replicated Storages.

 | Feature                                      | Jiva    |  cStor   |  Mayastor  |
 | -------------------------------------------- | :---:   | :------: | :--------: |